Classic Audio Repair, Inc ca reg.E88859

 About Classic Audio Repair

-Early Beginnings to present day...
+Early Beginnings to the present day...

 From 1978 to 1979, Fred attended a special program at the University of California - "University Without Walls" - studying Audio Engineering.